kirillsst/skills-introduction-to-github/PROFILE.md

-Welcome to your profile Kirill
+Welcome to your profile Kirill!